Higher syzygies on general polarized abelian varieties of type $(1,\dots,1,d)$: On general polarized abelian surfaces of type

-For $d \geq 7$, a very ample line bundle $L$ of type $(1,d)$ on an abelian surface satisfies $(N_0)$, that is, $L$ is projectively normal by \cite{Lazarsfeld_proj_normal}, \cite{MR2076454}.
-Furthermore, the homogeneous ideal of $X $ embedded by $|L|$ is generated by quadrics and cubics by \cite{MR3656291}.
+As stated in Introduction, a very ample line bundle $L$ of type $(1,d)$ with $d \geq 7$ on an abelian surface $X$ satisfies $(N_0)$, that is, $L$ is projectively normal by \cite{Lazarsfeld_proj_normal}, \cite{MR2076454}.
+Furthermore, in this case the homogeneous ideal of $X $ embedded by $|L|$ is generated by quadrics and cubics by \cite{MR3656291}.
 For $d \geq 10$, a general polarized abelian surface of type $(1,d)$ satisfies $(N_1)$, that is, the homogeneous ideal of $X $ embedded by $|L|$ is generated by quadrics by \cite{MR1602020}.

-\autoref{prop_estimate_beta_surface} partially recovers and generalizes these results to higher syzygies.
+By \autoref{prop_estimate_beta_surface}, we can show \autoref{thm_intro} for abelian surfaces, which partially recovers and generalizes the above results to higher syzygies.
 Partial means that we cannot give explicit conditions for the generality of $(X,L)$ and the bound $d \geq 13$ for $(N_1) $ is larger than the bound $d \geq 10$ in \cite{MR1602020}.